Royal baby Archie christened at private Windsor ceremony

 In May, Harry accepted damages and an apology from a news agency that used a helicopter to take photos of a secluded rural retreat that he and Meghan had rented.

-Earlier this year the couple moved from central London to a more secluded home near Windsor Castle, some 25 miles west of London.
+Earlier this year the couple moved from central London to a more secluded home near Windsor Castle, some 25 miles (40 kilometers) west of London.

 The royal couple’s decision not to allow media access to the christening sparked controversy in part because of the recent revelation that their Frogmore Cottage home was renovated with 2.4 million pounds ($3.06 million) of taxpayers’ money.

-Note: This story has corrected a typographical error in the royal baby’s last name to Mountbatten-Windsor, not Mountabatten-Windsor.